MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     mcdreforged

-An animated demo configured as above:
+An animated demo, configured as above:

 .. asciinema:: resources/run.cast

 |

-Also, test MCDR in game:
+Also, test MCDR in the game:

 .. asciinema:: resources/ingame.cast
     :rows: 2